Catalog-API

 The publicationsConnection can be used to query the publications of an app.
 The results can be filtered and sorted using the filter and sort arguments.

 Apps can offer subscriptions to their users.
 Currently only native app store subscriptions are supported.
-Subscriptions are only unlocking contents for publications which there are assigned to.
+Subscriptions will only unlock content for the publications to which they have been assigned.

 The subscriptionsConnection can be used to query the subscriptions of an app.
 The results can be filtered and sorted using the filter and sort arguments.

 Publication products allows publishers, depending of the type of the product, to offer users to purchase all previously published content or use the same (consumable) app store product for multiple purchases of different contents.
-Publication products are only unlocking contents for publications which there are assigned to.
+Publication products only unlock content for the publications they are assigned to.

 The publicationProductsConnection can be used to query the available product of an app.
 The results can be filtered and sorted using the filter and sort arguments.